Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 # How do I use this feature?
-Unfortunately the feature isn't magic, which means there is some configuration needed to leverage it.
+Unfortunately the feature isn't magic, which means there is some configuration needed.
 Let's dig into that in this final section.

 ## Creating a vendor-extensions configuration
-What you need to do is create a `vendor-extensions.json` file with the correct information (note: the file name does not matter).
+What you need to do is create a JSON file with the correct information (for example `vendor-extensions.json`).
 You'll need to create this file and then eventually make it available to the Studio backend application (see the next section).